 Kirkland came onto the scene and took the golf world by storm.
 Just as quickly as that hype was built, it all disappeared.
 While a lawsuit convinced Kirkland to halt – at least temporarily – the production of their incredibly popular and well-reviewed 4-piece ball.

-The new 3-piece Kirkland golf balls are a strong effort from Costco’s in-house brand to offer a quality golf ball at an unbeatable price.
+The new 3-piece Kirkland golf balls are a strong effort from Costco’s in-house brand to offer a quality golf ball at an unbeatable budget.
 However, Kirkland’s own testing shows that there is a slight drop in performance from their popular 4-piece balls.

 Does that mean that golfers shouldn’t consider buying Kirkland golf balls?

 Players who don’t need the best equipment and want to save money on their beloved hobby will still enjoy Kirkland golf balls.
-The price is very reasonable when compared to other mid-range golf balls.
+The budget is very reasonable when compared to other mid-range golf balls.
 Players with double-digit handicaps are unlikely to notice a massive difference in performance when comparing Kirkland golf balls with other balls on the market.

 3-piece Kirkland golf balls